“The things you did that haunt you the most…they were the things that you weren’t ordered to do.”

 Before I start, let’s just watch this clip from the Oliver Stone film, ‘Born on the 4th of July’.
 The movie is a true account, based on the life of paraplegic Vietnam vet, Ron Kovic, skilfully played by Tom Cruise…

 In the clip, he is shown being given a hero’s welcome in his neighborhood, after his return.
 Asked to say a few words, Kovic begins warming to his speech, waxing eloquent about how America is doing the right thing in Vietnam and will surely win the war in the end.
-When he gets to the part about his experiences in Vietnam, he is overwhelmed by the untruth in the rosy picture he just presented.
+As he gets to the part about his experiences in Vietnam, a baby in the crowd of spectators begins bawling loudly and Kovic’s voice falters.
+The voices of crying Vietnamese kids blanket his consciousness and he is overwhelmed by the untruth in the rosy picture he just presented.
 The stark sounds of Nam, the thaka thaka thaka beat of a Huey’s turbo-shaft engine, swamp him.
 Kovic just sits there on his wheelchair, trying to form the words but can’t.

 What Ron Kovic faced that day at the lectern were symptoms known as ‘intrusive recall’, of an anxiety disorder which hadn’t yet been recognized as an injury that needed treatment.
 We now know it well as Post Traumatic Stress disorder (PTSD).